pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

     $ java -Xint -server E1
     E1.Unrolled_2_Full: 16586 16548 16557 16551 16553

 This proves the point that big methods are not compiled by HotSpot.
-But we can split big method into many small methods.
+But we can split a big method into many small methods.
 The HotSpot will inline some of them, so hopefully not all the call instructions will be actually present in the code.
 [The code, however, looks incredibly ugly]({{ site.REPO-E1 }}/commit/93b8c56281fee894fd4d9e2c0042a47400ecd647):